dylants/colors/README.md

 Finally, any HTML partials are defined in the `public/partials` directory (these partials are used by the controllers), and CSS is in the `public/css` directory.

+## Tests ##

+Within this project exists both server side tests and client side tests.
+The server side tests use [Jasmine](http://jasmine.github.io/) and the client side tests use Jasmine as well, but run the tests within [Karma](https://github.com/karma-runner/karma) for unit tests and [Protractor](https://github.com/angular/protractor) for the end to end tests.